Solanum lycopersicum

 Sowing 2–3 seeds per cell makes thinning easier and reduces damping off.
 Keep the mix at 70–80°F with a heat mat and give 14–16 hours of light from LEDs a few inches above the leaves.

 Waiting until the first true leaves appear before feeding keeps roots from burning.
-Then you can use a half-strength fertilizer, or follow a full feeding plan like the one in this vegetable garden fertilizing guide.
+Then you can use a half-strength fertilizer, or follow a full feeding plan like the one in vegetable garden fertilizing.

 Thirty minutes of scouting each week beats hours of spraying once pests explode.
-Regular walks through the bed catch damage early, before a single hornworm or aphid colony strips whole branches.
+Check leaf undersides, stems, and fruit clusters before a single hornworm or aphid colony strips whole branches.

-Flipping them over and checking stems with a flashlight makes ID much easier.
-That habit also helps when you are using broader garden pest strategies from a natural pest control plan.
+Flipping leaves and checking stems with a flashlight makes ID much easier.
+That habit also helps when you use broader garden pest strategies from a natural pest control plan.

 More tomato pests can be knocked back by hand than most gardeners realize.
 Gloves, a bucket of soapy water, and sharp eyes are often enough if you act early.